 Perfunctory personas are easy and NOT particularly useful, but if given the choice between a perfunctory one or none at all, I’d still take the former.

 In order to create a good customer persona you have to really get into her head.
 It’s a little like method acting and getting into character.

 What will Sally think?
 How is this thing we want to do meeting HER needs?
 Real life consumer insight is critical, but even asking the right questions at this early stage can be difficult without first trying to see as the customer sees, speak as she speaks, fear as she fears.

-It takes about two hours—at least—to create a good persona.
-Sometimes clients become frustrated by the process: “What purpose do all these personal details serve?” or “How are Sally’s fears relevant to our marketing efforts?”
+It takes one to two hours of concentrated effort and willing participants to create a good persona.
+Sometimes the process can be frustrating: “What purpose do all these personal details serve?” or “How are Sally’s fears relevant to our marketing efforts?”

 These details have two functions: